shazhendong/DataComplexityAnalysisUsingGA/README.md

 1. Navigate to the `data/GEO\ datasets` directory.
 2. Run the `unzip_csv.sh` script to unzip the GEO datasets.
 This will extract all the necessary data files required for the experiments.

+## Required Python Packages

+The following Python packages are required to run the scripts in this project:

+- deap
+- kneed
+- matplotlib
+- numpy
+- pandas
+- pandas_plink
+- problexity
+- random
+- seaborn
+- sklearn

+## HPC Environment Setup

+The "GeneticAlgorithm_eaSimple_LogisticRegression.py" and "GeneticAlgorithm_eaSimple_DecisionTree_withFeatureReduction.py" scripts are intended to be run on a High Performance Computing (HPC) server.
+To execute these scripts, the following Python packages are required:

+- deap
+- numpy
+- pandas
+- pandas_plink
+- sklearn

 ## Running the Experiments

 All experiments in this study can be replicated using the shell files listed in the home directory.
 Here is a brief overview of what each shell file does: